Use the Set up School PCs app

 - Select Remove everything.

-- Select Only the drive where Windows is installed (this may not always show up).
+- If the option appears, select Only the drive where Windows is installed.

 - Click Just remove my files.